rio-sanjuan/home-school/Topic Notes/Exam Prep/AWS Certified Machine Learning Engineer/Domain 1 - Data Preparation for ML.md

 #### Object
 1. [[Amazon S3]]

+Stores data as objects, where each object consists of a file, metadata, and a unique identifier.
+Ideal for unstructured data like images, videos, backups, big data analytics, and static web content.
+Highly scalable with built-in data redundancy.
+Highly scalable with built-in data redundancy.
+Accessed through an API (HTTP/HTTPS), not directly mountable.
+Cost-effective, with features like versioning, cross-region replication, and fine-grained access control.
 #### Block
 1. [[Amazon EBS]]

+Stores data in blocks, similar to a physical hard drive, allowing data to be split and distributed in blocks.
+Suitable for high-performance applications like databases, virtual machines, and applications needed low-latency, persistent storage.
+Scales based on volume, and is generally used with a single [[Amazon EC2]] instance.
+Mountable as a file system by an operating system.
+High-performance I/O operations, consistency, and low-latency access, making it ideal for applications requiring quick data retrieval.
 #### File
 1. [[Amazon EFS]]
 2. [[Amazon FSx]]

+Stores data in a hierarchical file system structure, similar to traditional file systems.
+Best for shared storage across multiple instances, enterprise applications, media processing, and content management.
+Automatically scalable, allowing multiple EC2 instances to access the same file system.
+It supports [[Network File System (NFS)]] (EFS) or [[Server Message Block (SMB)]] (FSx for Windows).
+Offers shared access to files with scalable performance, seamless integration with AWS services, and compatibility with applications requiring file-based storage.
 #### Backup
 1. [[AWS Backup]]
 #### Data Transfer and Migration